-This section describes system functions built into FlowForce Server.
-The built-in functions allow you to copy or move files, create directories, execute shell commands, and perform other actions.
-The built-in functions are available in the /system container.
+This section describes system functions in FlowForce Server, which allow you to copy and move files, create directories, sends emails, execute shell commands, and perform other actions.
+These functions are available in the /system container.
+The following groups of system functions are available:

 If RaptorXML/RaptorXML+XBRL Server is integrated into FlowForce Server, an additional container with all RaptorXML/RaptorXML+XBRL Server functions becomes available.
 For more information, see Integration with RaptorXML Server.